Minimum criteria for a DMP

 Example 2 for DMP criteria

 Similarly, the European Commission does not currently offer a specific DMP template, as practices and standards vary across disciplines.
-For the European Research Council (ERC), however, it is important that a DMP meet the FAIR principles.
-You should include the following five pieces of information in your DMP.
+For the European Research Council (ERC), however, it is important that the research data meet the FAIR principles.
+You should therefore include the following five pieces of information in your DMP.

 Grantees to provide a sufficiently detailed description, including the scientific focus and technical approach, to allow association of their data sets with specific research themes.